 When we visited Thailand in 2009, we did not pre-book or plan any part of our trip (other than our return flight).
 We just went with the flow and had a great time.

-A decade later, when we visited in 2019, we didn’t just turn up and try to find our way.
+Over a decade later, when we visited in 2022, we didn’t just turn up and try to find our way.
 Thailand’s infrastructure is now under pressure because of the surge in tourism.
 Hotel occupancy is at its highest ever, activities and tours get booked in advance, and the transport system is under strain.
 Planning your Thailand trip, well in advance has become essential.

 Is Thailand safe?
 Like any country, Thailand has its share of conmen.
 Keep these points in mind to stay safe and free from scams in Thailand.